With property and renovation reality tv shows aplenty, it seems interest in being an owner-builder has never been higher.

 You can save money on an architect by using the services of a building designer to help guide the logistics of your concepts, and an experienced draftsperson to draw the plans.

 The building designer and draftsperson will help you turn that vision into precision building plans that get council approval.
-If you’re unclear on the difference between a building designer and an architect, this article clearly explains it.

 Be very organised.
 It can be d